noodlecollie/v2mp/docs/V2MP.md

 All operand bits `[11 0]` must be set to `0`.
 If this is not the case, a [`RES`](#faults) fault will be raised.

-All registers are left at their current values apart from `PC`, which is incremented to the next instruction.
+All registers are left at their current values.
+Note that `PC` will already have been incremented to the next instruction before the `NOP` instruction is executed.

 ### `1h`: Add (`ADD`)